Look around yourself.

 According to a famous quote by Eisenhower himself, “What is important is seldom urgent and what is urgent is seldom important”.

 In simple words, just because something needs to be attended to at this very precise moment doesn’t mean that it is of significant importance to us.
 And conversely, just because we can procrastinate a particular task doesn’t necessarily demean its relative importance.

-Eisenhower Matrix helps us clearly distinguish between these two and enable us understand what needs to done and what can delegated or eliminated.
+Eisenhower Matrix helps us clearly distinguish between these two and enable us to understand what needs to done and what can be delegated or eliminated.

 Have a look at the Eisenhower Matrix to understand how it helps us categorize tasks: